-If you are considering taking an Economics course at another university, go to https://www.mcgill.ca/students/transfercredit/.
+If you are considering taking an Economics course at another university, go to the Transfer Credit and Advanced Standing webpage.
 You will be directed to different sites depending on whether the other university is or is not in Quebec.
 Go to the appropriate one and follow the steps to determine course equivalence.

-Arts OASIS (Office of Advising and Student Information Services): The Arts OASIS website provides Arts students with general academic information and advice about issues such as faculty and degree requirements, registration issues, inter-faculty transfer, study away, academic standing, or graduation.
+The Arts OASIS (Office of Advising and Student Information Services) website provides Arts students with general academic information and advice about issues such as faculty and degree requirements, registration issues, inter-faculty transfer, study away, academic standing, or graduation.
 In addition to advising students about such issues, either by appointment or on a daily drop-in basis, the Arts OASIS Faculty advisers offer a number of information sessions every term, such as degree planning workshops, study away workshops, and freshman information sessions.